remaro-network/Loss_VO_right/README.md

 - `original_paper.yml`: with data explit and model configuration as proposed in the original DeepVO paper.
 - `icra23.yml`: with data split as proposed by me in my ICRA workshop paper [link TBD].
 - `RWzhou.yml`: with data split as proposed in [TBD].

+You can train DeepVO for this experiment by executing the script under `scripts/train/train_deepvo.py`, and choosing the config you want to use.

 ### 2.1.2 deepvo_quat
 Here, the output head is a 7-dimensional vector corresponding to the translation vector and the quaternion.
 Under `/configs/train/deepvo_quat` you can find the configs for the experiments under this setup:
 - `original_paper.yml`: with data explit and model configuration as proposed in the original DeepVO paper.
 - `icra23.yml`: with data split as proposed by me in my ICRA workshop paper [link TBD].
 The loss function corresponds to the Euclidean loss
 - `icra23_geodesic.yml`: with data split as proposed in [TBD].
 The loss function corresponds to the geodesic loss.

+You can train DeepVO for this experiment by executing the script under `scripts/train/train_deepvo_quat.py`, and choosing the config you want to use.

 ### 2.1.3. deepvo_se3
 Original setup for DeepVO.
 Here, the output head is a 6-dimensional vector corresponding to the translation vector and the three Euler angles.
 Under `/configs/train/deepvo` you can find the configs for the experiments under this setup:
 - `original_paper.yml`: with data explit and model configuration as proposed in the original DeepVO paper.
 - `icra23.yml`: with data split as proposed by me in my ICRA workshop paper [link TBD].
 - `RWzhou.yml`: with data split as proposed in [TBD].

+You can train DeepVO for this experiment by executing the script under `scripts/train/train_deepvo_se3.py`, and choosing the config you want to use.

 All the DeepVO models have been trained under the same experimental setup as follows: